 For verification, 400 Monte Carlo outcomes were generated using the statistical KTL model.
 The statistics of the simulated S parameters and DC drain currents for those 400 outcomes were compared with the statistics of the data.
-The mean values and standard deviations from the data and the KTL model responses including S parameters at frequency 11GHz as well as the DC drain currents at both bias points for Wafer B and Wafer D are listed in Table III and Table IV, respectively.
+The mean values and standard deviations from the data and the KTL model including S parameters at frequency 11 GHz and the DC drain currents at both bias points for Wafer B and Wafer D are listed in Table III and Table IV, respectively.
 Note that the statistics of the data and the KTL model responses are consistent.